cgomez-ksquare/full-stack-code-interview/README.md

-# Full stack Code Interview
+# FullStack Node + ReactJS Interview

 ## Run the client
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).